 Here’s a close up so you can see the whole wheat grains in Buttermilk Wheat Bread.
 I make this bread using all wheat flour and adding honey and molasses (see recipe below).
 But you have to add 4 teaspoons vital wheat gluten with the yeast in order for the bread to raise decently when it is composed of that much whole wheat flour.

 Here’s what I did.

 Slice down the loaf.
 I use an electric knife which works wonderfully for homemade bread.
-It cuts nice even slices–unlike sawing through the bread with a serrated knife which can really tear up a loaf of bread.
+It cuts nice even slices.
+If you use a serrated knife it can really tear up a loaf of bread.